sulakshapadti/Let-us-talk-through-gesture-vocalizer/README.md

 Attach Copper sheets to each figer tips and place jumper wires to each fingers.

 1} Arduino Nano:

-i) Thumb finger - GND\n
+Thumb finger - GND

-ii) Index finger - A0
+Index finger - A0

-iii) Middle finger - A1
+Middle finger - A1

-iv) Ring finger -A2
+Ring finger -A2

-v) Pinky finger - A3
+Pinky finger - A3

 2} Accelerometer(ADXL335}:

 X-pin - A5

 Y-pin - A6

 Z-pin - A7

 VCC   - 5v

 GND   - GND

 3)Bluetooth Module(HC-05):

 Arduino Nano TX pin - RX pin

 VCC  - SV

 GND   - GND

 Steps: